 Blanchard's father fashioned a quick tourniquet from his surfboard leash and led everyone to shore.
 Hamilton was rushed to Wilcox Memorial Hospital, bumping her father from the operating room where he was about to have knee surgery.
 Although she lost approximately 60 percent of her blood following the attack and underwent several surgeries, she was stabilized and released after a few days.

 As the story drew national attention, it was determined that Hamilton had been attacked by a 14-foot tiger shark.
 Seemingly level-headed about the incident and the radical change to her body, she vowed to return to surfing as soon as possible.

-Even more important, Hamilton demonstrated that the loss of an arm was no obstacle to fulfilling her surfing goals.
-She won the Explorer Women's division at the 2005 NSSA National Championships, and began competing on the pro circuit in 2007, winning the T & C Surf Women's Pipeline event that year.
+Hamilton also demonstrated that the loss of an arm was no obstacle to fulfilling her surfing goals.
+She won the Explorer Women's division at the 2005 NSSA National Championships and began competing on the pro circuit in 2007, winning the T & C Surf Women's Pipeline event that year.

 That year also brought the release of Heart of a Soul Surfer, a documentary that chronicled Hamilton's return to the water after the life-altering attack.
 The documentary helped inspire the creation of Soul Surfer, a 2011 movie about the event starring AnnaSophia Robb as Hamilton.

 In 2014, Hamilton competed on season 25 of The Amazing Race, delivering a strong showing before finishing in third place.
 She has also appeared on such shows as Extreme Makeover: Home Edition and The Biggest Loser.